html2rss/html2rss/README.md

 Since 0.5.0 it's possible to scrape and process JSON.

 Adding `json: true` to the channel config will convert the JSON response to XML.
+Under the hood it utilizes [ActiveSupport's `Hash.to_xml`](https://apidock.com/rails/Hash/to_xml) for the JSON to XML conversion.

 <details>
   <summary>See a YAML feed config example</summary>